Feet come in all shapes and sizes. Big and small, wide and narrow, high and low—your feet are truly as unique as you are!

 Dr. Foster is a board-certified foot surgeon with more than 20 years of experience surgically correcting foot deformities of all types.
 Although we always try to avoid surgery if possible, rest assured that if it is necessary, you will be in good hands.

-Don’t Let a Foot Deformity Slow You Down
+Don’t Let a Foot Deformity Slow You Down - Contact Our Lee's Summit Office For Your Appointment

 If your foot or toes look misshapen, please make an appointment with Dr. Joel Foster in Lee’s Summit, MO.
-We are dedicated to listening to your concerns thoroughly and providing the widest possible range of high quality treatment options to you.
+We are dedicated to listening to your concerns thoroughly and providing the widest possible range of high high-qualitytment options to you.
 Give us a call today at (816) 246-4222, or fill out our online contact form.